-You’ve probably heard the term before, but what exactly is Just in Time (JIT) inventory management, where did the concept come from, and how can it benefit businesses?
+What is Just in Time (JIT) inventory management?
+Where did the concept come from, and how can it benefit businesses?

 JIT was originally formed in Japan as a response to the country’s limited natural resources, leaving little room for wastage.
 Today, Just in Time systems are used by many businesses, and it has influenced related lean inventory management techniques like IBM’s Continuous Flow Manufacturing (CFM).
 The rise of dropshipping has made JIT inventory management more appealing for retailers, as it allows them to sell a product before buying it, then purchase the item from a third party and have it shipped directly to the customer.